david-f-may/jnl/README.md

 jnl main.jnl --id 9 --show_todo
 ✓ : ◫ : 9: 2023-11-24 17:15:37: 2023-11-24 17:52:59 | work: project with Jenny

 [X] Lay out Scope of Work (SOW) for the project.
     [X] Work with stakeholders to clarify the idea.
     [X] Confirm budget, milestones and team members.
-[*] Met with stakeholders 11/24.
-They confirmed our understanding of the main
-    idea.
-They confirmed our budget of $85K (not including team member salaries).
-    They liked our layout of milestones and gave us the thumbs up.

-    The project is a go.
-[X] Lay out Scope of Work (SOW) for the project.
-    [X] Work with stakeholders to clarify the idea.
-    [X] Confirm budget, milestones and team members.